Last Generation (climate movement): Goals and views

 Activists from the Last Generation bring speed limit 100 km/h signs to the German Ministry of Transport.

-The group states that there is a climate emergency and that the cost of solving it should be borne by those with high income.
-The group further demands a debt cut and payments to states of the Global South as compensation for climate change, the introduction of a general speed limit of 100 km/h on the autobahn, and a permanent 9-Euro-Ticket.
-It claims that the German government is knowingly breaking its own climate protection goals.
+The group stated that there was a climate emergency and that the cost of solving it should be borne by those with high income.
+The group further demanded a debt cut and payments to states of the Global South as compensation for climate change, the introduction of a general speed limit of 100 km/h on the autobahn, and a permanent 9-Euro-Ticket.
+It claimed that the German government was knowingly breaking its own climate protection goals.

-In early 2023, the group declared the Democratic process to be unfit for dealing with the climate crisis and demanded the implementation of "Society councils" to work out emergency measures.
+In early 2023, the group declared the democratic process to be unfit for dealing with the climate crisis and demanded the implementation of "Society councils" to work out emergency measures.
 The members of those councils should be selected by sortition from various backgrounds and age classes.
 Existing conventional political institutions would be obliged to implement the councils' decisions exactly as agreed.

-In January 2024, the group announced that it would no longer stage road blockades, shifting instead to what it called "disobedient public assemblies" and increase protests at facilities such as oil pipelines, energy company headquarters and airports.
-Nevertheless, as of December 2024, such protests are still organized.

-A month later, the group announced its intention to contest the 2024 EU Parliament elections in Germany.
+In February 2024, the group announced its intention to contest the 2024 EU Parliament elections in Germany.
 It obtained 0.3% of the German vote and thus no seats.
 It also fell short of the 0.5% required to obtain German public funding for political parties.
 The group did not run in Austria, Italy, or Poland.

-In midDecember 2024, the organization announced that it will relaunch under a new name and strategy in 2025.
+In midDecember 2024, the organization announced its relaunch under a new name and strategy in 2025.
 It did so in lateFebruary 2025.